The Way We Were (song): Background and reception

 American R&B band Gladys Knight & the Pips recorded a live cover of "The Way We Were" as part of a blend with the song "Try to Remember", released on their 1974 studio album I Feel a Song.
 The cover/blend was released by Buddah Records on March 14, 1975, in a 7-inch format, paired with the B-side singles "Love Finds Its Own Way" and "The Need to Be".
 Due to the inclusion of "Try to Remember", the song features additional writing by Tom Jones and Harvey Schmidt.
-Alex Henderson from AllMusic was surprised regarding their version, calling it an "unlikely remake".
-He further critiqued Gladys Knight's "ironic" spoken monologue on the track by assuming she's "reflecting on the nostalgia that seems to be human nature".
-However, Rashod Ollison from The Virginian-Pilot declared it a "stirring remake" and liked the track's live orchestra.
+Alex Henderson from AllMusic noted how Gladys Knight's spoken prediction that 1974 would come to be seen as "the good old days" had come true.
+Rashod Ollison from The Virginian-Pilot declared it a "stirring remake" and liked the track's live orchestra.
 He further lauded the B-side track "The Need to Be" for being a "deeply soulful declaration of independence".
 Knight's rendition of "The Way We Were" was sampled in 1993 for "Can It Be All So Simple" by the Wu-Tang Clan from their album Enter the Wu-Tang (36 Chambers).